Southern white rhinoceros: Physical descriptions

+Their Lifespan is up to 50 years in the wild.

 Mating and reproduction

-Little is known about Southern White Rhinoceros mating habits,but females reproduce every 2-3 years.They give birth to a single calf after the gestation period that lasts around 16 months.
+Little is known about southern white rhinoceros' mating habits, but females reproduce every 2–3 years.
+They give birth to a single calf, after a gestation period that lasts around 16 months.
+Males are never directly involved in the raising of calves; in rare instances, certain rogue individuals may even kill calves that they perceive as future competition, both for resources and bloodline dominance.
 Newborn calves weigh about 45 kg (100 pounds) at birth.
-Young usually become independent in 2-3 years.
+Young usually become independent in 2–3 years.